TigerAppsOrg/tiger-study-2/README.md

 If you would like to contribute to this project, please message the TigerApps board on Discord (if you are a TigerApps member) or via email at [it.admin@tigerapps.org](mailto:it.admin@tigerapps.org).

 Please make sure to add file comments that specify authorship.
-Also, make sure to run `pnpm format` and `pnpm lint` before committing your changes.
+Also, make sure to run `npm format` and `npm lint` before committing your changes.

 ## Acknowledgments